Lottery Curse Victims: 7 People Who Won Big & Lost Everything

 Read Willie Seeley's full story here: Powerball Winner 'Wild' Willie Wants His Old Life Back.

 After winning $40 million from the Florida Lottery in 2006, Abraham Shakespeare was more than generous with his money.
-He was giving it away at a rapid pace to nearly anyone who asked, but his generosity didn't give him immunity to the lottery curse.
+Although he gave money to nearly anyone who asked, his kindness didn't give him immunity to the lottery curse.

 His troubles started almost immediately.
-His co-worker said that Shakespeare had stolen the tickets and the jackpot from him, and took him to court.
-Shakespeare won the suit, but his troubles didn't end.
+His coworker took Shakespeare to court, accusing him of stealing the tickets and the jackpot from him Shakespeare won the suit, but his troubles didn't end there.

 Then he met Dee Dee Moore, who said she wanted to write about his experiences.
-She also said she'd help manage his money, though she immediately started spending it on herself (buying a Hummer and a Corvette, for example).
+She also said she'd help manage his money.
+When he agreed, she immediately started spending it on herself, buying herself a Hummer and a Corvette, for example.
 She even took possession of his home.

-Moore was sentenced to first-degree murder, and Shakespeare probably would have been better off sticking to the $5 he had in his pocket when he bought his winning lottery ticket.
+Moore's crime was discovered and she was convicted of first-degree murder.
+Nevertheless, Shakespeare would have been better off sticking to the $5 he had in his pocket when he bought his winning lottery ticket.

 You can read more about Abraham Shakespeare's life and death here: Abraham Shakespeare, Wikipedia.

-Billy Bob Harrell, Jr. had fallen on hard straits after an unsuccessful attempt to become a minister, so when he won $31 million from the Texas Jackpot, it seemed he had finally found a way to support his family and put his money troubles behind him.
+Billy Bob Harrell, Jr. had fallen on hard times after an unsuccessful attempt to become a minister.
+When he won $31 million from the Texas Jackpot, it seemed he had finally found a way to support his family and put his money troubles behind him.

 He was very generous with his winnings, helping his family, his church, and needy parishioners.
 But the requests for money didn't stop coming.

 On a day when he was scheduled to go to dinner with his ex-wife, Billie Bob Harrell, Jr. decided he'd had enough.
-He put a shotgun to his chest, pulled the trigger, and killed himself, less than two years after his miraculous lottery win.
+He put a shotgun to his chest, pulled the trigger, and killed himself.
+He died less than two years after his miraculous lottery win.

 You can read Billie Bob Harrell, Jr.'s full story here: Billie Bob's (Mis) Fortune.